An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 \subsection{Comparing the binary equilibrium to a social-planner model}

-Before illustrating the proposed method for identifying binary equilibria in non-cooperative games using a power market example, we discuss how the proposed method compares to a commonly used alternative approach for solving such problems.
-As a benchmark for this comparison, we use the following method: first, solve the welfare-maximizing problem assuming a central planner, then derive prices from the linearized model using the \cite{ONeill_2005_nonconvexities} method, and finally compute compensation payments for each player that has a profitable deviation, to ensure that every market participant is at last indifferent and the outcome is stable in the Nash sense.
-This method is, in a way, a lexicographic solution approach to the over-all problem; mathematically, it can be seen as a hierarchical min-min problem.
+As a benchmark for comparing the binary-equilibrium method to commonly used approaches, we apply the following method: first, solve the welfare-maximizing problem assuming a central planner, then derive prices from the linearized model using the \cite{ONeill_2005_nonconvexities} method, and finally compute compensation payments for each player that has a profitable deviation, to ensure that every market participant is at last indifferent and the outcome is stable in the Nash sense; i.e., no profitable deviation exists given rivals' actions and market prices.
+This method is, in a way, a lexicographic solution approach to the overall problem; mathematically, it can be seen as a hierarchical min-min problem.
 For illustration, we formulate this problem along the notation used in the derivation of the binary equilibrium method:

 $\forall \ i \in I$